RaspberryPiFoundation/python-curriculum/en-GB/iss/index.md

 ## Challenge: Find more passover times {.challenge}

-You can use a website such as http://www.latlong.net/ to look up the latitude and longitude of locations you are interested in.
+You can use a website such as <a href="http://www.latlong.net/" target="_blank">http://www.latlong.net/</a> to look up the latitude and longitude of locations you are interested in.

 Can you look up and plot the passover times for more locations?

-You’ll need to change the latitude and longitude inputs to the web service.
++ You’ll need to change the latitude and longitude inputs to the web service.
++ You'll need to plot the location and result on the map.

 ![screenshot](images/iss-final.png)